matthewwardrop/spec-classes/docsite/docs/usage/special_types.md

 stored by hash, and mapped to the values of the set.
 Internally this is just using a dictionary for storage.

+!!! warning
+    Care should be taken when using `KeyedSet` where the key of the item is of the same type as the item itself.
+In such cases there is the risk of ambiguity about whether an item being referenced in the collection is being referenced by key or by value.
+For example, when `.discard(<item>)` is called, `KeyedSet` allows item or keys to be passed.
+Note that if an item is identical to its key there is no ambiguity.

 The computational complexity for set-like operations is the same as the base `set` class, with additional dict-like operations with complexity as
 follows: